The Data Protection Principles

 Our business partners may include:

-Service Providers, Application Providers, Cloud Computing and Infrastructure Providers, Billing and invoicing Providers, Professional advisors, HM Revenue & Customs, regulators and any other authorities.
+Service Providers, Application Providers, b2b data providers, Cloud Computing and Infrastructure Providers, Billing and invoicing Providers, Professional advisors, HM Revenue & Customs, regulators and any other authorities.

 We need to share some or all of your Personal Data with some of our business partners in order to keep a record of your marketing preferences.